privapprox/privapprox.github.io/pages/design.md

 <div class="medium-12 medium-pull-12 columns" markdown="1">
 ## System Overview

-The workflow of PrivApprox consists of two main processes: submitting queries and answering queries.
+PrivApprox consists of two main phases: submitting queries and answering queries.
 In the first phase, an analyst submits a query (along with the execution budget) to clients via the aggregator and proxies.
 In the second phase, the query is answered by the clients in the reverse direction.

 </div><!-- /.medium-8.columns -->

 <div class="medium-12 medium-pull-12 columns" markdown="1">